In Search of the Last Action Heroes: Release

 In Search of the Last Action Heroes premiered on 18 December 2019 at the Castle Cinema in London, United Kingdom.
 The film was released on DVD and Blu-ray Disc by American distributor Gravitas Ventures on 21 January 2020.

+Reception

+Writing for Stuff, reviewer James Croot asserted that while "[p]erhaps not as in-depth, irreverent or stylish as Netflix’s The Movies That Made Us, or revelatory as the likes of Electric Boogaloo: The Wild, Untold Story of Cannon Films [...], In Search of the Last Action Heroes is still a thoroughly entertaining, inspiring watch."

 Follow-ups

 In Search of the Last Action Heroes launched a series of similar pop culture documentaries, which also includes In Search of Darkness, a trilogy about horror films, and In Search of Tomorrow, a science-fiction film retrospective.
 Those were directed by Weiner.

 Harper went on to direct Here Comes a New Challenger, which examines the craze surrounding the Street Fighter transmedia franchise.
+He also edited The Last Kumite, a throwback feature reuniting many familiar faces of 1980s films|martial arts cinema, including this film's interviewees Cynthia Rothrock and Stan Bush.